Event Schedule

 On Saturday, April 13th, there is a Zero Knowledge Day at UC Berkeley, hosted by the Simons Institute.

 See our Youtube channel for the recordings of the talks.
+See the abstracts of the talks.

 See the schedule for the breakout sessions and the 2nd ZKProof Workshop booklet with the charter and code of conduct.